Clairjordi/7.Transcendence/README.md

 # TRANSCENDENCE

-(7/7) Common core school project 42 (in group - final project of common core)
+(7/7) Common core school project 42 (in group - final project of the common core)

 ### Creation of a full stack website in SPA whose aim is to be able to exchange or play with other users